Coloured Book protocols: Fawn Book

-The Blue Book
+Blue Book

 The Blue Book defined the Network-Independent File Transfer Protocol (NIFTP), analogous to Internet FTP, running over YBTS.
 Unlike Internet FTP, NIFTP was intended for batch mode rather than interactive usage.

-The Grey Book
+Grey Book

 The Grey Book defined protocols for e-mail transfer (not file transfer as is sometimes claimed), running over Blue Book FTP.

-The Red Book
+Red Book

 The Red Book defined the Job Transfer and Manipulation Protocol (JTMP), a mechanism for jobs to be transferred from one computer to another, and for the output to be returned to the originating (or another) computer, running over Blue Book FTP.

-Naming scheme
+Legacy

+Over time, as technology evolved, many of the concepts and principles from the Coloured Book Protocols were integrated into broader international standards.
+They remain an important part of the history and evolution of computer networking, showcasing an early effort to establish standards and protocols for efficient and reliable communication between computers.
 One famous quirk of Coloured Book was that components of hostnames used reverse domain name notation as compared to the Internet standard.
 For example, an address might be user@UK.AC.HATFIELD.STAR instead of user@star.hatfield.ac.uk.